New filing: Trump's Scottish golf course lost $4.5 million last year

 A new corporate filing in the United Kingdom shows that Donald Trump’s prized Turnberry golf resort still hasn’t turned a profit for the president.
 According to paperwork filed last week by the Trump Organization, the Scottish property lost £3.3 million or nearly $4.5 million in 2017.

-On his personal financial disclosure forms filed in the United States, Trump claimed the course earned him $20.3 million in “golf revenue”—which the UK filings for his company, Golf Recreation Scotland Limited, the parent firm of the Turnberry resort, back up.
-But Trump didn’t disclose that he spent far more to operate the course.
+The new numbers add some less-than-favorable context to the rosy picture Trump attempted to paint of his finances in his annual personal financial disclosure this past spring.
+On those forms, which are filed with the Office of Government Ethics, Trump claimed the course earned him $20.3 million in “golf revenue.”
+The UK filings for his company, Golf Recreation Scotland Limited, the parent firm of the Turnberry resort, back that up.
+But Trump didn’t disclose that he spent far more to operate the course—in other words, that he had taken a loss on the venture.
+Trump owns two other courses in Europe, including another property in Scotland and one in Ireland.
+Corporate filings concerning these courses have yet to be filed covering 2017, but in previous years they have lost money.

-The course has been in the red since Trump purchased it in 2014 for $60 million.
+The Turnberry course, likewise, has been in the red since Trump purchased it in 2014 for $60 million.
 He subsequently pumped more than $140 million into renovating the property.
-In previous years, the Trump family claimed the losses occurred because the resort had been partially closed.
+The Trump family has previously blamed the Turnberry’s losses on the fact that the resort was partially closed.
 Last year, however, the resort was fully open for business.
+In 2016, UK filings show that the course lost $23.7 million, when it was only open for 6 months.
+In 2017, the course brought in more than $18 million, a dramatic increase from the $11.1 million the prior year, but also saw its overhead and operating costs increase.
+When all was said and done, the course had an operating loss of $1.5 million; depreciation added another $3 million to the loss column.

-According to filings in the UK, the Turnberry course has lost about $44.5 million since 2014.
+According to business filings, the course has lost about $44.5 million since 2014.

+Trump visited Turnberry in July, playing two rounds of golf before jetting to Helsinki for a meeting with Vladimir Putin.
+Trump’s weekend visit to Scotland was estimated to cost UK taxpayers up to $6.5 million to cover the cost of security and logistics.
+The Turnberry’s filings show the business paid $129,000 in taxes last year.

 The full corporate filing is below.